FREQUENTLY ASKED QUESTIONS (FAQ)

-Is there storage in the trailer?
+Is there storage in the trailers?

 Yes, there is a small amount of externally-accessible storage in the back hatch of the trailer as well as internally-accessible space under the beds and in the cabinets and drawers.

-Are there bike racks in the trailer?
+Are there bike racks on the trailers?

 No, we do not have bike racks installed in the trailer.
 However, the twin bunks can be stowed, providing space for two bikes (additional bikes can be stored in the kitchen/galley area).
 Many people choose to use roof-mounted bike racks on their vehicle.